Docker Installation

 Push Image

-Once your customized Docker Image(s) has been created, you can push it to a public or local registry using the docker push command.
-The following command pushes the image ncache with the tag latest to Docker Hub public repository:
+Once your customized Docker Image(s) have been created, you can push it to a public or local registry using the docker push command.
+The following command pushes the image ncache with the tag v1 to Docker Hub public repository:

 See Also